CBD Oil 101

-They are chemical messengers that play a role in sleep, appetite, mood, pain, pleasure, memory and many other functions.
-They signal your body when to begin these processes and when to stop them – all in an effort to keep proper balance in your system.
+Endocannabinoids are chemical messengers that play a role in sleep, appetite, mood, pain, pleasure, memory and many other functions.
+They signal your body when to begin these processes and when to stop them – all in an effort to keep a proper balance in your system.

 The CB1 receptors are primarily located on nerve cells in the brain, spinal cord, but they are also found in some peripheral organs and tissues such as the spleen, white blood cells, endocrine gland and parts of the reproductive, gastrointestinal and urinary tracts.

 In the brain, the CB1 receptors are abundant in the cerebellum, basal ganglia, hippocampus and dorsal primary afferent spinal cord regions, which is why cannabinoids influence functions such as memory processing, pain regulation and motor control.
 In the brain stem, the concentration of cannabinoids is low, which may be related to why cannabis use is not associated with sudden death due to depressed respiration, for example.

 The CB2 receptors are mainly found on white blood cells, in the tonsils and in the spleen.
 The immune cells also express CB1, although there are fewer of them than CB2.
 In the immune system, one important function of the cannabinoid receptors is the regulation of cytokine release.
 Selective CB2 receptor agonists have become increasingly popular for their anti-inflammatory and anti-cancer effects.

 Phytocannabinoids or cannabinoids for short, are plant substances that stimulate cannabinoid receptors.
 Most phytocannabinoids have been extracted from cannabis sativa, cannabinoids such as cannabidiol (CBD) and cannabinol (CBN) as well as others.